ankitects/anki-manual/searching.md

   searching for "example" unless that field is the sort field.
 If a word is not formatted, or the formatting does not change in the middle of the word, then Anki will be able to find it in any field.

-- If you wish to search for an exact word (eg "most" but not "mostly"), on recent Anki versions you can use a regular expression (covered below) to search on a word boundary.

 ## Limiting to a field